frostoven/BSC5P-JSON-XYZ/README.md

 `blackbody.json`).
 These IDs are used to identify the same stars across files.

 **Files provided:**
-* `bsc5p_radec`: Bright Star Catalogue 5th edition data.
+* `bsc5p_radec`: Bright Star Catalog 5th edition data.
 Star positions given in right ascension / declination.
 * `bsc5p_3d`: Same data as `bsc5p_radec`, but star locations are expressed as `x,y,z` coordinates instead.
 The center of the universe (coordinates `0,0,0`)